EvanBacon/expo-native-firebase/ios/Pods/AppAuth/README.md

 You can also use AppAuth as a static library.
 This requires linking the library and your project and including the headers.
 Suggested configuration:

-1. Create an XCode Workspace.
+1. Create an Xcode Workspace.
 2. Add `AppAuth.xcodeproj` to your Workspace.
 3. Include libAppAuth as a linked library for your target (in the "General -> Linked Framework and Libraries" section of your target).